craigdwalker/WeatherApp/README.md

 iOS - iPhone SE (3rd Gen), iOS 16 (Simulator)
 Android - Samsung Galaxy S20, Android  (Device)

 *Please note, alternative devices / OS versions have not been tested so use at your own risk.*

-## Known Issues / Improvements

-* Reduce complexity of HomeScreen
-* CurrentWeather / ForecastWeather components
-* Investigate Dependency Injection options for RN / TypeScript
-* Improve type-safety / nullability